 He received a bachelor's degree in business from Utah State and is currently pursuing a master's degree in public administration from BYU.

-Scott Clough enters his first season as the offensive coordinator of the Southern Virginia football program.
+Scott Clough enters his second season as the offensive coordinator of the Southern Virginia football program.

 Clough comes to Southern Virginia from Bacone College in Muskogee, Okla., where he served as the team's offensive coordinator since the 2011 season.

 Over the span of his career, Clough has coached 22 all-conference players and 11 All-Americans (five first team, two second team, four honorable mention).
 Three of his offensive players earned the conference's Player of the Year award over the course of his coaching career, including two from Bacone.

 He also has significant postseason experience, coaching in the Red River Bowl in 2000 and 2001, the Heart of Texas Bowl in 2003 and 2004 and made NCAA Division II playoff appearances in 1990 (Northern Colorado) and 2006 (Angelo State).